cavaliercoder/cavaliercoder.github.io/_drafts/post-mortem.md

 - the sum of the send queue of all sockets

-With simulated load via [spodermen](https://github.com/cavaliercoder/spodermen), another project of mine (albiet a horrible, Frankenstein hack job) we were able to replicate the connection leak in pre-production environments and measure the results in Zabbix.
+With a little simulated load we were able to replicate the connection leak in pre-production environments and measure the results in Zabbix.

 ## The fix